 Concerning accommodation, dormitories purposefully designate up to 5% of its capacities for accommodating students from the most vulnerable groups of society and social security beneficiaries in line with the social welfare regulations.

-The right to accommodation and food in the dormitory is exercised by 5450 pupils and students, of which 1480 use accommodation services and 2970 use only food services.
-Also, by amending the Rulebook on criteria, manner and conditions and amount of compensation for exercising the right to accommodation, food and student loan, scholarship and transportation participation, it is possible for students of two-year master's studies to exercise the right to accommodation, which was acquired by 202 students.
+The right to accommodation and food in the dormitory is exercised by 400 pupils and 1749 students, of which 2264 use only food services.
+Also, by amending the Rulebook on criteria, manner and conditions and amount of compensation for exercising the right to accommodation, food and student loan, scholarship and transportation participation, it is possible for students of two-year master's studies to exercise the right to accommodation.